You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 You may have several emotions as you prepare for, start, and complete an IVF cycle.
-Anxiety, sadness, and uncertainty are common as you make a substantial financial and physical investment for a chance at getting pregnant.
+Anxiety, sadness, and uncertainty are common.
+After all, IVF can take time, be physically demanding — and cost quite a bit — all for a chance at getting pregnant.

 Not to mention the hormones.
-Around two weeks of regular shots can heighten your emotions and make your body feel completely out of whack.
+Around 2 weeks of regular shots can heighten your emotions and make your body feel completely out of whack.

-It makes sense then that the 30 days leading up to your IVF cycle are critical for ensuring your body is healthy, strong, and fully prepared for the intensive medical process.
+It makes sense then, that the 30 days leading up to your IVF cycle are very important for ensuring your body is healthy, strong, and fully prepared for this fairly intense medical process.

 This is your guide to giving yourself and your partner the best chance possible at having a baby through IVF.
-With this advice, you’ll not only survive your IVF cycle, but thrive throughout.
+With this advice, you’ll not only get through your IVF cycle, but you’ll thrive throughout.

 Prepare to surprise yourself with your own strength.

-- Stage 1 (1 day).
-Day one of your IVF cycle is the first day of your period closest to scheduled treatment.
+This stage takes just a day.
+Day 1 of your IVF is the first day of your period closest to the scheduled IVF treatment.
 Yes, starting your period is a good thing here!

-Below, we cover the lifestyle changes that’ll give your body the best support for pregnancy during your IVF cycle.
+Below, we cover the lifestyle changes that’ll give your body the best support during your IVC cycle, pregnancy and for your general health.

 During an IVF cycle, focus on eating healthy, balanced meals.
 Don’t make any major or significant changes during this time, like going gluten-free if you weren’t already.

-Dr. Aimee Eyvazzadeh, a reproductive endocrinologist, recommends a Mediterranean-style diet to her patients.
+Dr. Aimee Eyvazzadeh, a reproductive endocrinologist, recommends a Mediterranean-style diet.
 Its plant-based, colorful foundation should provide the positive nutrition your body needs.

-Since diet also impacts sperm health, encourage your partner to stick to the Mediterranean diet with you.
+Since diet also affects sperm health, encourage your partner to stick to the Mediterranean diet with you.

 - Fill up on fresh fruits and vegetables.